carbon-language/carbon-lang/llvm/lib/Target/PowerPC/README_ALTIVEC.txt

 //===----------------------------------------------------------------------===//

-Altivec support.
 The first should be a single lvx from the constant pool, the second should be a xor/stvx:

 void foo(void) {
   int x[8] __attribute__((aligned(128))) = { 1, 1, 1, 17, 1, 1, 1, 1 };